-Since our team had to develop the system from scratch, we managed building all its parts, which are namely a web application for agents and an Android app for drivers.
+Since our team had to create the system from scratch, we had to manage the development of both parts, namely the web application for dispatchers and Android app for drivers.

-The web application also has an additional feature that shows vehicle line for special parking on a TV screen:
+The web application also has an additional feature—showing vehicle queue on a TV screen:

-Drivers have dedicated smartphones with the mobile application already installed.
-This application blocks any attempts to run anything except it.
+The drivers get special smartphones with the Android application installed.
+The application blocks any attempts to run any other apps on the smartphone.
 It sends GPS coordinates to the server, which are then used by the web application to calculate real vehicle location and determine where the vehicle is at the current moment.

-The mobile application sends the drivers the information on the line and prompts what to do next.
+The app also provides the drivers with the information on the queue and prompts what to do next.

 We designed the web application using .NET Core and Vue.js.
 As a result, we implemented a modern lightweight application with a simple yet powerful user interface.

-We built web and mobile applications, created UX, and extended the features that cover the needs of this company.
+We built web and mobile applications, created UX, and extended the features that cover the needs of the client.
 The system allows our client to manage vehicles in a more efficient and convenient way.